RebelTechnology/OpenWareLab/CPlusPlus/README.md

 ```
    left.multiply(gain);
 ```
 to scale the level of every sample in the buffer.
 For more information see the [FloatArray API](https://www.rebeltech.org/docs/classFloatArray.html).

 FloatArrays are also very useful for other things, like delay buffers, samples, filter coefficients.
-To allocate a new FloatArray on the heap, use its static `create()` and `destroy()` methods, and make sure to only do this in the scope of the patch constructor and destructor.
+To allocate a new FloatArray on the heap, use its static `create()` and `destroy()` methods, and make sure to only do this within the call stack of the patch constructor and destructor.
 The same applies to many other classes in our library.
 On an embedded device, we don't want to allocate any memory in the audio processing functions, because this will lead to fragmentation and a heap of problems.
 So to speak.
 So instead we call our `create()` and `destroy()` functions like this:

 ```
 class EchoPatch : public Patch {